Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 $47.61

-Shop Portable Bottle Warmer
+Shop Portable Bottle Warmer — 10% OFF

-Troubleshooting: Leaks, Stink and Stains
+Troubleshooting: Leaks, Stink, Stains and Rash

 Cloth diaper troubleshooting infographic showing three common problems leaking stink and stains with fix instructions and warning badges